Coverpoint in Functional Coverage

 endmodule

-Since bins are explicitly specified.
+Since bins are not explicitly specified.
 They are auto-generated as follows.

 module func_coverage;